communication and intimacy tools for better relationships

 I have public conversations with everyday people about the struggles of love, sex, and relationships.

-I create courses and group programs to help lovebirds like you become better lovers (in every sense of the word).
+I create workshops and group programs to help lovebirds like you become better lovers (in every sense of the word).

 So that you can better serve yourself and your loved ones.